 Being self-aware is a large part of maintaining sobriety.
 Meditation and other self-care techniques will help you to be aware of whether or not you need to HALT.
 H.A.L.T. means hungry, angry, lonely, tired.
 Any of the above can make you susceptible to relapse.

 Make sure that you get plenty of rest and get all of the nutrients you need.
 If you are getting all the nutrients and sleep your body needs, its chemicals, like your neurotransmitters, are more stable, which keeps you more stable.
 Also, be careful not to overindulge on sugary or high-fat foods, nicotine or caffeine, during the holidays.
 All of these substances can be detrimental to your recovery if consumed in large quantities.

 Being of service is a great way to stay sober, year around, but also, during the holidays.
-The holiday season presents unique service opportunities, like serving at a soup kitchen on Christmas Eve or Day, or shopping for homeless children or those less-fortunate than yourself.
+The holiday season presents unique service opportunities, like serving in a soup kitchen on Christmas Eve or Christmas Day, or shopping for homeless children or those less-fortunate than yourself.
 Even if you can’t spend money on someone during the holidays, there are plenty of ways to be of service that are totally free.

 Also, finding new ways to celebrate the season is a key component in maintaining sobriety.
 So, create new traditions, like going to a 12-Step holiday function, and mainly, make sure you avoid isolation.